A tutorial overview of model predictive control for continuous crystallization: current possibilities and future perspectives: Introduction

-Several review articles exist in the literature that focus on continuous crystallization \cite{maRecentProgressContinuous2020, orehekContinuousCrystallizationProcesses2021, wangRecentProgressContinuous2017}.
-However, most of these focus on process-related challenges of continuous crystallization and their solutions, such as fouling and blockage.
-Reviews on the control of crystallization processes provide general guidelines for crystallizer automation, including measurement techniques and process monitoring strategies \cite{braatzAdvancedControlCrystallization2002, nagyAdvancesNewDirections2012, nagyRecentAdvancesMonitoring2013, nagyMonitoringAdvancedControl2019}. \citet{luRecentAdvancesApplication2024a} show applications of machine learning to crystallization in their review.
-They focus on the prediction of properties and structures of crystals and also discuss the application of surrogate models in control algorithms.
-However, there is currently a gap in the literature regarding the use of detailed first-principle models and the potential of machine learning to develop advanced, computationally tractable controllers for continuous crystallization, which we aim to fill with this work.
-Figure \ref{figure:Overview} presents an outline of the proposed workflow.
-We will present in detail the steps in the gray area.
-This paper is structured in such a way that the steps of the workflow are described from left to right.
+Figure \ref{figure:Overview} presents an outline of the presented workflow.
+We present in detail the steps in the gray area and briefly discuss the ideas in the white area.
+This paper is structured so that the steps of the workflow are described from left to right.
+First, in Section \ref{section:LiteratureReview} existing literature is reviewed, and our contribution is situated within the field.
 In Sections \ref{section:SolutionMethods} and \ref{section:Models} we present the modeling and solution techniques for continuous crystallization systems, resulting in a detailed model.
 Sections \ref{section:ControlOriented} and \ref{section:MPC} present the transformation to a control-oriented surrogate model and the subsequent application in MPC.
-Section \ref{section:FuturePerspectives} will discuss future perspectives in the field based on recent advances, as seen in the lower part of Figure \ref{figure:Overview}.
+Section \ref{section:FuturePerspectives} discusses future perspectives in the field based on recent advances, as seen in the lower part of Figure \ref{figure:Overview}.
 Finally, we conclude in Section \ref{section:Conclusion}.

-We provide the code for the solution methods of the population balance equation as well as the code for the crystallizer models in our GitHub repository\footnote{\hyperlink{https://github.com/collinj2812/do-crystal}{https://github.com/collinj2812/do-crystal}}.
-In addition, we present the different solution methods as well as models in an interactive dashboard\footnote{\hyperlink{https://pbe-solutions.streamlit.app/}{https://pbe-solutions.streamlit.app/}}.
+We provide the code for the solution methods of the PBE, the crystallizer models, the surrogate modeling, and the code showing the application in MPC in our GitHub repository\footnote{\href{https://github.com/collinj2812/do-crystal}{https://github.com/collinj2812/do-crystal}}.
+In addition, we present the different solution methods as well as models in an interactive dashboard\footnote{\href{https://pbe-solutions.streamlit.app/}{https://pbe-solutions.streamlit.app/}}.